panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 [Try the demo.](https://codesandbox.io/s/logging-button-clicks-state-nzzuk?file=/src/App.js)

-Open the demo and click a few times the button.
-Each time you click, you will see in console the message `'I rendered!'`.
-It demonstrates that each time the state is updated, the component re-renders.
+Open the demo and click the button.
+Each time you click, you will see in console the message `'I rendered!'` &mdash; that each time the state is updated, the component re-renders.

-So, the 2 main difference between state and references:
+So, the 2 main differences between state and references:

 1. Updating state does trigger component re-rendering, while updating a reference doesn't.

 2. The state update is asynchronous (the state variable is updated after re-rendering), while the reference is update synchornously (the updated value is available right away)

+From a higher point of view, references are used to store infrastructure data of the component, while state stores information that is directly rendered on the screen.

 ### 1.2 Use case: implementing a stopwatch

 The things you can store inside a reference are infrastructure information that involves some kind of side-effect.

-For example, you can store into a refence the timer ids, for later control.
+For example, you can store into a reference the timer ids, different kind of pointers (e.g. socket ids).

-The following component `Stopwatch` starts a `setInterval()` timer function that invokes a callback each second increasing the counter of a stopwatch.
+The following component `Stopwatch` starts a `setInterval()` timer function that increases each second the counter of a stopwatch.

-Because the timer id should be kept between renderings of the component (`count` state increases each second), it is wise to keept it into a reference `const timerIdRef = useRef(0)`:
+Because the timer id should persist between renderings of the component (`count` state increases each second and triggers re-rendering), it is wise to keept the timer id in a reference `const timerIdRef = useRef(0)`:

 ```jsx
 import { useRef, useState, useEffect } from 'react';